hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 Counting the number of particles is hard, but measuring the temperature is easy.
-Just as with the air example above, we can use the ideal gas law to swap volume and number for pressure and temperature:
+Like the air example above, we can use the ideal gas law to swap volume and number for pressure and temperature:

 $$